vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

     processing a request from a caller, or before unqueuing the request, the caller will not be left waiting for a reply message indefinitely.

+*   MsgQueue: When all the handles to a MsgQueue are closed, any messages on the MsgQueue's queue are removed from the queue.
+    There may still be kernel-internal references to the MsgQueue (from MBOs' `reply_queue` fields and from channels), but these are not sufficient for keeping the messages on the queue because these references cannot be used for reading from MsgQueues.

 ## State for each object type